 “In my 13 years’ cruising, I’ve probably navigated ‘the bay’ six or seven times, and I’ve seen it all.”

 Bounded by the west coast of France and the north coast of Spain, this 86,000 sq mile stretch of water is likely accountable for a large proportion of those who refuse to cruise.
 There are other reasons too of course, such as the fear of being on the wrong type of ship, or not liking your fellow passengers, but for most, I’d say this naughty little bay is at least partly responsible.

 The latter of course can largely be avoided by seeking advice from a cruise expert like ROL Cruise – (do you see what I did there?), but due to Mother Nature and geography, we can do little to calm the Bay of Biscay for you.
 What we can do however, is put your mind at ease, and tell you that it’s unlikely to be as bad as you’ve heard.

 The caveat here is that your no-fly cruise could well be as bad as your friends Richard and Susan reported after their “crossing from hell last summer”, or like the thousands that take to cruising forums every day, but it may also be much better - so let’s look on the bright side.

 The proof is in the pudding

-In my 13 years’ cruising, I’ve probably navigated ‘the bay’ six or seven times, and I’ve seen it all: Blistering sunshine, gale force winds, and five or so other variations of weather – including one of my short cruises that I took in the winter (the worst time for cruising this part of the world), and it was practically still.
+In my 13 years’ cruising, I’ve probably navigated ‘the bay’ six or seven times, and I’ve seen it all: Blistering sunshine, gale-force winds, and five or so other variations of weather – including one of the short cruises that I took in the winter (the worst time for cruising this part of the world), and it was practically still.